HARINARAYANAN018/Simple-Recipe-Page-using-HTML-and-CSS-/README.md

 This challenge need a basic understanding of HTML and CSS.

-This folder also contain the necessary Images and Font which you can find in assets folder.
+This folder also contain the necessary Images and Favicon of frontend mentor.

-The final outlook of the challenge is located in image folder which contain both in desktop and mobile version.
+The final outlook of the challenge contain both in desktop and mobile version.

 For Feedback contact to gmail:  onlystudyfansown@gmail.com